duff2013/UartEvent/README.md

 3. 1 Byte Receive<br>

 <b>Transmitting:</b><br>
 > While traditional sending of serial data is byte by byte based this uses a packet based sending.
 By using the Teensy's DMA engine, SerialEvent allows the user to send data and move on very quickly, thus freeing up CPU overhead.
-Since the this class's base is "Print" most of the normal print statements work as you would expect.<br><br>
+Since the this class inhertiants base is "Print" most of the normal print statements work as you would expect.<br><br>
 Care must be taken because currently the library uses dynamic memory to send data.
 While small data transfers are safe for the most part large data transfers can use up considerable ram, up to 5520 bytes, so budgeting your memory is critical.<br>

 <b>Receiving:</b><br>